 Julian was a true Woodstock Nation warrior for peace, a dedicated antiwar organizer with hair down to his waist.
 In his mid-teens, he was student president of a local western New York anti-war organization, S.T.O.P.
 (Students and Teachers Organized for Peace) and was also one of the student founders of the first Buffalo area Free Schools, first known as the Village School and later as Ultimathum.
 Julian studied journalism at Northeastern University and Shakespeare and Classics at Balliol College, Oxford.
 Nowadays, he works as an actor, VO artist, writer, and audiobook narrator in L.A.
 For many years he worked in Public Relations (including his own company JS/PR), in music promotion, entertainment, and repping photographers.
 He has worked as a freelance journalist, screenwriter and is a published author; he has written seven screenplays and published short stories and poetry.
 His audiobook narrations consistently receive very impressive ratings on Audible, which make him giddily happy.
 His many fans are mostly young women, evidently in love with his dulcet voice.

-In his own long-haired, bearded youth, Rob moved mountains as a committed environmentalist, packing out tons of trash from Wilderness areas as the Leader of Service Trips for the Sierra Club.
-He’s a graduate of Stanford University, Columbia School of Journalism, the American Film Institute, and is a member of both the Writers and Directors Guilds of America.
+In his youth (when he still had hair), Rob was an avid environmentalist, serving 5 years as the Leader of Service Trips for the Sierra Club.
+He’s a graduate of Stanford University, Columbia School of Journalism, the American Film Institute Center for Advanced Film Studies, and is a member of both the Writers and Directors Guilds of America.
 He spent a summer working among the homeless in London.
-As an investigative reporter and TV writer/director/ producer, he covered the loss of community in rural America, the shameful travails of Native American tribes, police corruption in the Deep South, the death penalty, Chinese gangs, invasion of privacy, the Nicaraguan Revolution, herbicide spraying over back-country communes.
-He produced dozens of documentaries about hometown heroes – bringing out the human story has always been his forte, and he’s won the Emmy, Cable ACE and CINE Golden Eagle for his writing, directing and producing.
+As an investigative reporter and TV writer/director/ producer, he covered the loss of community in rural America, the shameful history and present-day struggle of Native Americans, Nicaraguan Revolution, police corruption in the Deep South, the cold reality of death penalty, the conflicts and controversies of the Criminal Justice System, invasion of privacy, GLBT rights, herbicide spraying over back-country communes.
+He wrote & directed dozens of profiles about hometown heroes, outstanding teachers, remarkable human beings – bringing out the human story has always been his forte, and he’s won the Emmy, Cable ACE and CINE Golden Eagle.
 His work has appeared on all major networks and cable channels, as well as in the New York Times, Rolling Stone, and Ford Foundation publications.
-He was story producer on 15 documentaries and multiple shorts for the Annenberg Space for Photography, including the film “Who Shot Rock & Roll?”
-He’d still be doing it if he could get a job, although he’s not sure he could work for a boss half his age.
+Most recently, he was story producer on 15 documentaries and multiple shorts for the Annenberg Space for Photography.

 Superconnector of People